 | Thailand | Private recommended | Self-arranged | $100-300 |

-The National Health Service (NHS) provides free healthcare at the point of use for all legal residents.
-As an expat with a work visa, you'll pay the Immigration Health Surcharge (IHS) upfront—currently $940/year—and then access care for free.
+The National Health Service (NHS) is free at the point of use for legal residents.
+On a work visa you pay the Immigration Health Surcharge upfront, currently $940 per year, and then GP visits and hospital care cost nothing.

 - GP visits: Free